MechSimulator

 There is a fundamental mathematical relationship: dM/dx = V (the slope of the BMD equals the shear force) and dV/dx = −w (the slope of the SFD equals the negative of the distributed load intensity).
 This means that where the shear force is zero, the bending moment reaches a maximum or minimum.
 A point of contraflexure occurs where the bending moment changes sign — the beam transitions from sagging (concave up) to hogging (concave down).
 These relationships allow engineers to quickly sketch diagrams and verify calculations.

-How to Use This Simulator
+How to Use This Beam Bending Simulator

 Who Uses This Simulator?